 CloudEndure Migration supports encryption at rest and in transit.
 For encryption in transit, CloudEndure Migration uses Advanced Encryption Standard (AES-256) to encrypt replication traffic between agents in the source environment and the replication server.
 The traffic is passed using TCP port 1500.
 When the CloudEndure agent is installed on each source server, CloudEndure Migration generates a separate encryption key and passes it along to the designated replication using Transport Layer Security (TLS).
 The key is kept there in memory for decryption.

 For encryption at rest, CloudEndure Migration gives you the option to store your volumes encrypted in the staging area.
 You do that by checking Enable volume encryption in the project’s replication settings.
-From there, you choose either the default encryption key, or a custom KMS CMK key.
+From there, you choose either the default encryption key, or a custom AWS KMS key.
 Note that CloudEndure Migration doesn’t support OS-based disk encryption features such as BitLocker.
 These should be disabled before using any CloudEndure services.

 Disaster Recovery (DR)

 In many cases, I work with customers who start their experience on AWS by moving or building a disaster recovery site on AWS.
 Sometime later, they realize the benefits of AWS and they decide to migrate their entire workload.